 Create a Page Template for your Library using SiteBuilder and add it to the Pages you're working on in the Siteglide Admin.

 And that's it; you're ready to start work!
-When your Page is loaded in the browser a new inline <style>
+When your Page is loaded in the browser a new inline <style> tag will be created including all the Tailwind classes your page needs.

 Next, learn more about how the JIT compiler works by reading the rest of this article, including: